mrbungle64/ecovacs-deebot.js/README.md

 ### Supported models

+The supported models are those that I own myself:

+* Deebot Slim 2
 * Deebot 900/901
 * Deebot OZMO 930
 * Deebot OZMO 920/950
 * Deebot T8 AIVI (T8 series)

-The models listed are those that I have in use myself or which are technically identical to these.

 ### These models should work properly or at least partially